jalexandre0/saci-temperature-controller/README.md

   NTPClient
 ```
 - Create your 'src/config.h' file (use 'src/config.sample.h' as example)
-- Build and deploy and make beer!!
+- Build, deploy and make beer!!
 PlatformIO will handle any dependencies for you

 ### Arduino IDE
 - Install ESP8266 support as described [here](https://github.com/esp8266/Arduino)